Network-Direction/chatbot/docs/mist-webhooks.md

       - Level 3 logs to terminal only
       - Level 4 is ignored completely
       - Adjust the priority levels in filter-mist.yaml
+    (5) If needed, send a message to Teams
+    (6) Log entries to SQL

-## filter-mist.yaml
+## mist-config.yaml
-  A YAML formatted file used to filter events received from Mist
+A YAML formatted file used to configure the Mist plugin and filter events received from
+Configuration contains a field called 'debug
+* This can be set to True or False
+* If true, entries are logged to mist_debug-<date>.log

+### Filtering
 There are two ways events can be filtered:
-  - A text string filter: Filters out any string that matches
+* A text string filter: Filters out any string that matches
-  - Priority levels: Assigns levels to different events, so they can be handled in different ways
+* Priority levels: Assigns levels to different events, so they can be handled in different ways
+Events can have a subpriority assigned
+* For example, the SW_DOT1XD_USR_AUTHENTICATED may have a level of 3; However, there may be a sub priority of 1 assigned to 'vlan 10'
+* This means that if the text 'vlan 10' exists in this event, it will get assigned to level 1

+&nbsp;<br>
 ### Event Levels
   - Level 1 has all details sent to teams
   - Level 2 has a summary sent to teams